Everything You Need To Know About Keeping Your Pets Safe In The Wake Of Hurricane Florence

 — News 12 NBC 26 (@WRDW_WAGT) September 10, 2018

 Bottom line, keep your pets with you if you can.
 Make plans beforehand if you need to evacuate or move your pet somewhere safer.
-Keep enough food and water to last 5-7 days and always be on alert.
+Keep enough food and water to last five to seven days and always be on alert.